Package 'coconots'

 julia_seed

-An integer seed value to be passed to Julia's random number generator.
+An integer seed value to be passed to julia's random number generator.

 Details

-This function initializes the necessary Julia functions and sets the random seed for Julia.
+This function initializes the necessary julia functions and sets the random seed for julia.
 If the provided seed is NULL, the function does nothing.

 Author(s)